Lesson 84: Virtuoso Studies, Part 4 — Intonation

 • High C sharp — flat by 10–15 cents.

-• The cross-fingered B-flat — flat at low breath pressure, sharp at high.
+• Cross-fingered B-flat — flat at low breath pressure, sharp at high.

 Three fixes

-• Alternate fingering.
-Most off-tune pitches have at least one alternate fingering that brings them closer to true.
-Consult a Baroque-recorder fingering chart (Hotteterre, van Hauwe) and try the alternates.
+• Alternate fingering — consult a chart (Hotteterre, van Hauwe) and try the alternates.

 The drone drill